 - If the pest simply refuses to budge, even with an open door to freedom staring it in the snout, then you really have your work cut out for you.
 Some people tip over the trap in a case like this (standing at a safe distance and using a long pole, for example), in an attempt to get the critter to stir.

 - Regardless, the guiding principle here should be to put as much distance as you can between yourself and the exiting animal.

 - Hope for the best, plan for the worst.
 Think ahead, leaving your rose-colored glasses at home.
 What if the animal should charge you upon release, with the intention of biting you?
 Doesn't it make sense to come to the job dressed appropriately?
 Even if it is the middle of summer, do not show up for the release operation with exposed skin.
 Depending upon the pest in question, wearing heavy-duty garden gloves, thick boots, and goggles may be advisable.

 Note that skunks are a special case.
 When releasing a skunk, you will have to take measures so as to avoid getting sprayed.

 There's also the matter of finding a suitable location for release.
 This could be the thorniest problem of them all, since your town may have regulations that dictate what you may or may not do in this regard.
 In other words, in some cases, release options will not be in your control (which, for some of us, is always the most frustrating type of problem one can have).

-That's why I advise you to contact your local game commission or animal control center before you even buy a live animal trap, in the first place.
-Why go through all the bother and expense of buying and using the trap if you will ultimately be unable to get rid of the pest in a manner that is both convenient and effective?
+That's why it is advisable to contact your local game commission or animal control center before you even buy a live animal trap, in the first place.
+Why go through all of the bother and expense of buying and using the trap if you will ultimately be unable to get rid of the pest in a manner that is both convenient and effective?